EID authentication considerations for Drupal on Pantheon

 - Register users (i.e., auto-provisioning).
 This generally should be left unchecked.
 Auto-provisioning accounts will add any user who logs in via the federated login path as an "authenticated user," which, depending on your site permissions schema, may unintentionally open content to visitors, and at the very least, will make quarterly user review (see below) rather daunting.

-Quarterly user review
+Quarterly user review (all versions)